cyclosproject/ng-swagger-gen/README.md

 export class AppModule { }
 ```

+Alternatively, you can inject the `ApiConfiguration` instance in some service
+or component, such as the `AppComponent` and set the `rootUrl` property there.

 ## Passing request headers / customizing the request
 To pass request headers, such as authorization or API keys, as well as having a
 centralized error handling, a standard